How Heirs Appeal a Probate Distribution Order and Seek Reimbursement for Estate Expenses in North Carolina

 3. Hearing on Exceptions

-The clerk schedules a hearing to review your exceptions.
+If a hearing is authorized, the clerk may schedule a hearing to review your objections.
 You can present evidence, call witnesses, and cross-examine other parties.
-After the hearing, the clerk issues a written ruling that may modify the original distribution order.
+After the hearing, the clerk may issue a written ruling that may modify the original distribution order.

 4. Appealing the Clerk’s Ruling

-• Notice of appeal: If you remain dissatisfied with the clerk’s ruling, you can appeal to a superior court judge.
-File a notice of appeal with the clerk within 30 days after entry of the clerk’s written ruling.
+- Notice of appeal: If you remain dissatisfied with the clerk’s ruling, you can appeal to a superior court judge.
+File a notice of appeal with the clerk within 10 days after entry of the clerk’s order.
 (See N.C.
-Gen. Stat. § 1-280.)
+Gen. Stat. § 1-301.3.)

-• Trial de novo: The superior court hears the matter anew, allowing you to introduce evidence again.
+- Trial de novo: The superior court hears the matter de novo, allowing you to introduce evidence again.

 5. Seeking Reimbursement for Estate Expenses

-North Carolina law requires the estate to cover reasonable and necessary expenses related to the decedent’s final affairs before distributing proceeds to heirs.
-These expenses include:
+North Carolina law requires the estate to pay valid claims and administrative expenses in the statutory order of priority before distributing assets to heirs.
+These expenses may include:

 To recover these expenses: